ULHPC/tutorials/advanced/OSU_MicroBenchmarks/README.md

     $> tar xvzf osu-micro-benchmarks-4.3.tar.gz
     $> cd osu-micro-benchmarks-4.3

+### Below notes only apply for OSU Micro-benchmark 4.2 !!!

-There are two tests, `osu_cas_flush` and `osu_fop_flush`, which uses some MPI primitives defined in the MPI 3.0 standard, thus unavailable in OpenMPI and iMPI on the cluster.
+In the 4.2 version of the micro-benchmarks, there are two tests required to be compiled `osu_cas_flush` and `osu_fop_flush`, which uses some MPI primitives defined in the MPI 3.0 standard, thus unavailable in OpenMPI and iMPI on the cluster.
 So we will have to patch the sources to prevent the generation of these two benchamrks:

 	$> cd ~/TP/osu-micro-benchmarks-4.3
 	$> cd mpi/one-sided